 There are clear differences between alcohol abuse and alcohol addiction.
 The main distinguishing factor is that abuse is drinking too much and addiction is the inability to quit.
 Tolerance and withdrawal are two indications that alcohol abuse has progressed into addiction.
 Other signs may include losing control, allowing alcohol to take over your responsibilities and drinking despite negative consequences.

 Warning Signs of an Alcohol Problem

-If you are worried about yourself or a loved one, we suggest calling Continuum Recovery of Colorado.
-We will discuss all signs, symptoms and concerns.
 Though each person is unique, alcohol abuse follows a similar pattern.
-Denial is common but will only end up delaying recovery.
-Rather than waiting for rock bottom to hit, it’s best to address the issues early on.
+Denial is common and only ends up delaying recovery.
+Rather than waiting for rock bottom to hit, it’s best to address these issues early on: